newsappsio/spam/README.md

 Due to a bug on D3 and TopoJSON you'll need to use our forks.
 Grab them [here](https://github.com/lukasappelhans/d3) and [here](https://github.com/lukasappelhans/topojson).
 We are expecting a PR soon.

-Once you have the dependencies, load `spam.js` into your html and grab a TopoJSON.
-Here's the most basic map you can do.
-It reveals the structure of the code you need to follow.
+Here's the most basic map you can do:

 ```javascript
 d3.json("map.json", function(error, d) {